Join East West College in reaching your educational goals!

 You can attend East West College either as a Program student or a Non-Diploma student, depending on what works best for you.

-Program students agree to complete the 800-hour EWC program within a limited time period and to fulfill all the terms in their Enrollment Agreement.
+Program students agree to complete the Massage Therapy program within a limited time period and to fulfill all the terms in their Enrollment Agreement.
 For this, the college guarantees a tuition rate that is currently $16,960 for the complete program.

 What other fees and expenses can I expect?